-Students who become a serious disciplinary problem may have their riding privileges suspended by the BOCES administrator or the superintendent or their designees.
-In such cases, the student's parent will become responsible for seeing that his or her child gets to and from school safely.
+Students who become a serious disciplinary problem may have their riding privileges suspended by the BOCES administrator, the superintendent or their designee.
+In such cases, the student's parent will become responsible for ensuring that the child is transported to and from school safely.

-A student subjected to a suspension from transportation is not entitled to a full hearing pursuant to Education Law §3214.
-However, the student and the student's parent will be provided with a reasonable opportunity for an informal conference with the BOCES administrator his/her designee to discuss the conduct and the penalty involved.
+A student subject to a suspension from transportation is not entitled to a full hearing pursuant to Education Law §3214.
+However, the student and the student's parent(s) will be provided with a reasonable opportunity for an informal conference with the BOCES administrator or their designee to discuss the conduct and the penalty involved.